Aliases for MMP16 Gene

 GeneCards Summary for MMP16 Gene

-MMP16 (Matrix Metallopeptidase 16 (Membrane-Inserted)) is a Protein Coding gene.
-Diseases associated with MMP16 include osteochondrosis and arthritis.
-Among its related pathways are MicroRNAs in cancer and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and enzyme activator activity.
+MMP16 (Matrix Metallopeptidase 16) is a Protein Coding gene.
+Diseases associated with MMP16 include seminoma and osteochondrosis.
+Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
+GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP16 Gene